 Story of Rukmini

-When you visit the Rukmini temple, the priest will first tell you the story of Rukmini and then let you enter the temple in a batch.
-Inside the temple, there is a lovely image of Rukmini and all around there are paintings depicting the legends associated with her.
+When you visit the temple, the priest will first tell you her story and then let you enter the temple in a batch.
+Inside the temple, there is a lovely image of her and all around there are paintings depicting the legends associated with her.

 Outside the temple is a loan stone pavilion – the purpose of which I could not gather.
-There are groups of Sadhus outside the temple with the Rukmini photograph.
+There are groups of Sadhus outside the temple with her photograph.

 It is a small temple but it has its own personality, away from the city full of so many temples.
 It stands apart just like the presiding deity it houses.